Hooks allow you to configure your test environment in three ways:

 How It Works

 App Launch Configuration hooks pass values to your mobile app when it launches.
 These values are set at app startup and are available throughout your test.
+This feature is only available for iOS and Android apps.

 Important: Launch configuration is applied when the app starts.
 Within a suite, the launch configuration from the first flow will be used for all flows in that suite.